dorischioma/Sales-Performance-Analysis/README.md

 ![Product Dashboard](https://github.com/dorischioma/Sales-Performance-Analysis/blob/main/Product%20Dashboard.png)

 Technology dominates as the highest-performing category, supported by strong customer preference across all age groups.
-However, unprofitable discounting—especially in **Tables, Bookcases, and Supplies**—is dragging down product margins.
+However, unprofitable discounting—especially in **Tables, Bookcases, and Supplies** is dragging down product margins.
 Best-sellers like **Phones, Chairs, Binders, and Paper** continue to drive both demand and revenue, signaling where the company should concentrate inventory and promotional efforts.

 ### Key Insights